Marcin Jahn | Dev Notebook

 Ubiquitous Language

-One of the pillars of DDD is the establishment of the Ubiquitous Language - an agreed vocabulary that will be used to describe various entities in the Bounded Contexts.
+The most important part of DDD is the establishment of the Ubiquitous Language - an agreed vocabulary (between developers and domain experts) that will be used to describe various entities in the Bounded Contexts.
 It should be used everywhere in the project: code, diagrams, discussions, etc.

-Every context will have its own ubiquitous language.
+Every bounded context will have its own ubiquitous language.

 Context Maps